canonical/netplan/doc/netplan-everywhere.md

 For more information on Netplan, check https://netplan.io/

-For more information on Network Manager, check https://networkmanager.dev/
+For more information on NetworkManager, check https://networkmanager.dev/

 ## How it works

-Every time a non-temporary connection is created in Network Manager, instead of persisting the original .nmconnection file, it will create a Netplan YAML at `/etc/netplan` called `90-NM-<connection UUID>.yaml`.
-After creating the file, Network Manager will call the Netplan generator to emit the configuration for that connection.
+Every time a non-temporary connection is created in NetworkManager, instead of persisting the original .nmconnection file, it will create a Netplan YAML at `/etc/netplan` called `90-NM-<connection UUID>.yaml`.
+After creating the file, NetworkManager will call the Netplan generator to emit the configuration for that connection.
 Connections that are temporary, like the ones created for virtual network interfaces when you connect to a VPN for example, are not persisted as Netplan files.
 The reason for that is that these interfaces are